Vulnerable children deserve stability

 We want children to be secure in the knowledge that they will be supported through their entire schooling and on through tertiary education, if they have the ability.

-Chibolya Community Primary School – Maize, poultry and bricks
+Chibolya memorial School – agriculture and bricks

-A new on-site block-making business will produce tiles and bricks for the schools development and will also be sold commercially in Mazabuka town.
+An on-site block-making business will produce tiles and bricks for the schools development and will also be sold commercially in Mazabuka town.
 These small businesses are also creating much needed local employment.

 Maseele Widow’s Club – Tailoring

-Seed-funding for the Maseele Widows Club’s tailoring business has enabled this group to extend their food and education support programme from 30 to 60 needy orphans.
+Seed-funding for the Maseele Widows Club’s tailoring business has enabled this group to extend their food and education support programme from 30 to 70 needy orphans.

 MWC’s Treasurer, Pauline Chipako (right) is a skilled tailor who has trained other committee members to make school uniforms, scarves and blankets.
 There is huge good-will for the Widows in the Namwala area and local sales remain steady.